• Home |

 Gun owners benefit from a wide variety of .45 ACP ammo, as well as self-defense handguns chambered for this popular cartridge.

-Buying .45 ACP ammo is going to cost more than purchasing 9mm rounds; up to twice as much per round in some cases.
+Buying .45 ACP ammo will cost more than purchasing 9mm rounds; up to twice as much per round, in some cases.

-The 9mm Luger loaded with a hollow point projectile offers a great balance of power, penetration, capacity, and concealability in an easy-to-shoot package.
+The 9mm Luger loaded with a hollow point projectile offers an outstanding balance of power, penetration, capacity, and concealability in an easy-to-shoot package.

-While the .45 ACP fan club will probably send hate mail, we have to name the 9mm Luger the best cartridge for self-defense available to modern shooters.
-There’s a reason both local and federal law enforcement agencies are returning to 9mm duty weapons.
+While the .45 ACP fan club will probably send hate mail, we have to name the 9mm Luger the best available caliber for self-defense.
+There’s a good reason why local and federal law enforcement agencies alike are returning to 9mm duty weapons.

 Written by